Hailstones shred French Burgundy vineyards

 “There were hailstones as big as the tip of a thumb,” he said, estimating a fall in output of between 10-20 percent for next year’s harvest.

-Burgundy was the 7th largest wine producing region in France in 2011 and produced by far its most expensive wine, with an average supermarket price in 2011 of 8.70 euros ($11.50) per liter against 6.3 euros ($8.30) for Bordeaux.

-Reporting by Sybille de La Hamaide and Catherine Lagrange in Lyon; editing by Mark John
+Burgundy was the 7th largest wine producing region in France in 2011 and produced by far its most expensive wine, with an average supermarket price in 2011 of 8.70 euros ($11.50) per litre against 6.3 euros ($8.30) for Bordeaux.
+(Reporting by Sybille de La Hamaide and Catherine Lagrange in Lyon; editing by Mark John)